 Mykonos is one of the most cosmopolitan of the Greek islands; a favourite among sophisticated travellers and a stunning choice for your next holiday.

 Situated in the Cyclades island group in the Aegean Sea, Mykonos seamlessly blends its whitewashed cube-shaped houses with its picturesque fishing village environment, ensuring that all visitors on holiday in Mykonos are embraced by its tranquil surroundings.
-For such a small island - just 16 kms (10 miles) long - it offers a uniquely varied selection of clubs, bars and great shops, so you can be sure that holidays in Mykonos will never get boring.
+For such a small island - just 16 kilometres long - it offers a uniquely varied selection of clubs, bars and great shops, so you can be sure that holidays in Mykonos will never get boring.
 Discover one of the best beaches in the world, and head to stunning Paradise Beach for watersports, cocktails and musci - party central of Greece, with non-stop beach parties and some of the best bars and restaurants to be found on the island.
 That's why they call it paradise!

 Mykonos Town, with its picture perfect white washed houses and cobbled streets is quite simply one of the most attractive towns in the Greek islands.
 This is a great place for a relaxing meal, with an array of excellent bars and restaurants to rival anywhere in the Mediterranean, plus it’s the place to be seen as many a celebrity will testify.
 There are also some great shopping opportunities in the narrow streets behind the harbour, with boutique shops selling designer clothes and shoes, handbags and leather goods.
 Look out too for the local delicacy; which is almond biscuits and also ‘dolphin’ design jewellery – which represents love to the Greeks.
 The perfect souvenirs to take home, and lovely reminders of your incredible Mykonos holiday.

-Just 4 kms from Mykonos Town is the lively yet stylish resort of Platy Yialos and with its superb beach it is a great place for getting to grips with the many exciting water sports opportunities available.
+Just four kilometres from Mykonos Town is the lively yet stylish resort of Platy Yialos and with its superb beach, is a great place for getting to grips with the many exciting water sports opportunities available.
 The quieter resort of Ornos lies just three kilometres from Mykonos Town and its gently sloping sandy beach makes it an ideal and popular choice for families.

 Agios Yiannis Beach: Made famous by the film Shirley Valentine, the beach at Agios Yiannis is considered to be the most beautiful sandy beach in the south west of Mykonos (4 kms from Mykonos Town).
-It has a few tavernas with great views of neighbouring islands.
+It has a scattering of tavernas with great views of the neighbouring islands.

 Ornos Beach: Located just 3 kms from Mykonos Town the long sandy beach at Ornos has a good array of facilities and is a very popular family beach due to its protected location and shallow waters.

-Paradise Beach: A lively beach with huge swathes of golden sands, it has an array of discos and bars close by and a fine selection of watersports and scuba diving available.
+Paradise Beach: A lively beach with huge swathes of golden sands, it has an assortment of night clubs and bars close by and a fine selection of watersports and scuba diving available.

 Elia Beach: A 45 minute caique ride from Platy Yialos, is one of the best and largest beaches on the island.
-There is also a water park close by.
+There is also a water park close by for fun filled days.

-Plati Yialos: The beach at Platy Yialos is another favourite of Mykonos and is served by a bus that runs regularly through the day and evening.
+Plati Yialos: The beach at Platy Yialos is another favourite of Mykonos and is served by a bus that runs regularly throughout the day and evening.

 Things To Do